 Our Breeding Program

 Our dogs are a blend of Canadian, American and European bloodlines.
 We have imported from reputable breeders in the United States and from many European countries.
 We do so, in order to promote genetic variability in our bloodlines.
 More specifically, to prevent homozygosity.
 Homozygosity is having two identical alleles of a particular gene/genes.
 While breeding related animals produces more consistent and predictable traits (as a result of homozygosity), loss in vitality and vigor is also the result (Beuchat, 2015).
 Breeding related animals also reduces fertility, produces smaller offspring, early death and a shorter lifespan (Beuchat, 2015).
 That is, the higher level of inbreeding, the greater the detrimental effects (Beuchat, 2015).
 All things considered and weighing the benefits and risks, we aim to breed puppies/dogs with inbreeding coefficients (ICs) as close to zero as possible.
 It is recommended that ICs are calculated over at least 8-10 generations (the more the better though!) and preferably 5% and under (Beuchat, 2015).
-Our ICs are calculated on SIXTEEN GENERATIONS and therefore reflect higher than they would otherwise (i.e. if calculated over 8-10 generations).
-In the past, we have always regarded 6.8% inbreeding coefficient top be an upper limit (again, trying to keep as low as possible), as suggested in the agricultural research.
+Our ICs are calculated on TEN GENERATIONS and therefore reflect higher than they would otherwise (i.e. if calculated over 8 generations).
+In the past, we have always regarded 6.8% inbreeding coefficient top be an upper limit (again, trying to keep as low as possible), as suggested in the agricultural research available to us at that time.
 With advancements in genetics in the Veterinary field however, we now consider 5% over 8-10 generations to be an upper limit.
 In addition to taking into consideration our dogs' ICs when breeding, we also consider and compare these percentages to the Genetic Diversity/Heterozygosity percentage, as determined by DNA.
-Interestingly, one dog can have a very low IC and higher homozygosity percentage and another dog can have a high relative IC and have a lower homozygosity percentage.
+Interestingly, one dog can have a low IC and higher homozygosity percentage and another dog can have a high relative IC and have a lower homozygosity percentage.
 Cool, right??!!
 A breeder must consider ALL!!
 The median heterozygosity percentage of purebred dogs is 34% (GENOSCOPER®).
 The higher the percentage, the greater the heterozygosity.

 As per Our Story page, we breed for the "total dog", with an emphasis on health and temperament, while breeding to standard.
 Given the pitfalls of "breeding for show titles" (i.e. breeding dogs closely related to achieve consistency and predictability) and that breeds are created by inbreeding to begin with, our focus remains on health and temperament first and foremost.
 Yes, one must also breed to standard and we feel that showing is important in maintaining the integrity of the breed standard and the breed as a whole.
 However, this isn't our sole focus.
 Indeed, we enjoy showing and try to get to shows when our family life allows.